shaik1002/biggitlabbomb/doc/development/ai_features/duo_chat.md

    `prompt` / `PROMPT_TEMPLATE` than for the first request ([Example tool prompt template](https://gitlab.com/gitlab-org/gitlab/-/blob/70fca6dbec522cb2218c5dcee66caa908c84271d/ee/lib/gitlab/llm/chain/tools/issue_identifier/executor.rb#L39-104))
-1. If the tool answer is not final, the response is added to `agent_scratchpad` and the loop in `SingleActionExecutor` starts again, adding the additional context to the request.
+1. If the tool answer is not final, the response is added to `agent_scratchpad` and the loop in `ZeroShot::Executor` starts again, adding the additional context to the request.
 It loops to up to 10 times until a final answer is reached.

+(`*`) indicates that this step is part of the actual construction of the prompt

 ## Interpreting GitLab Duo Chat error codes

 GitLab Duo Chat has error codes with specified meanings to assist in debugging.
+Currently, they are only logged, but in the future, they will be displayed on the UI.

 See the [GitLab Duo Chat troubleshooting documentation](../../user/gitlab_duo_chat/troubleshooting.md) for a list of all GitLab Duo Chat error codes.